Industry and the Eglinton Castle estate: Other industries and miscellaneous infrastructure

 In the Chapelholms wood the 1938 map marks a hydraulic ram and cistern in a bend of the Lugton Water close to one of the old Fergushill collieries.
-Hydraulic rams harnesses the flow or current force of water to pump a portion of the water being used to power the pump to a point higher than where the water originally started.
+Hydraulic rams harness the flow or current force of water to pump a portion of the water being used to power the pump to a point higher than where the water originally started.
 Rams were often used in remote locations, since it requires no outside source of power other than the kinetic energy of falling water.

 As stated, a fairly substantial brick-lined tunnel still survives which once carried a standard gauge railway line unobtrusively to Lady ha' colliery, out of the Earl's sight and the smoke kept away from the kitchen gardens' greenhouses and plants.

 The 1850s OS map shows a forge and a smithy at Buckreddan off the Bannoch Road.

 The placename 'Red Boiler' near Fergushill marked the site where steam boilers from the collieries were scoured out and then reused.

 Steam boilers are marked on OS maps at a number of the collieries, such as Redstone.

 A water powered sawmill and also coke ovens were located at the Dirrans.

 Roy's 1747 map shows a Lugton Mill near the junction of the Lugton Water and the River Garnock.

 In 1814 a flour mill was located at Fergushill, on the Eglinton Castle side of the Lugton Water upstream of the bridge; a miller's house was situated on the other side of the river.
 The building of the waggonway and bridge seems to have resulted in the demolition of this house.